Vessel Documentation Basics

 What you should know about U.S. Coast Guard vessel documentation.

-U.S. Coast Guard vessel documentation is a federal
+U.S. Coast Guard vessel documentation is a federal registration system for

 ownership, mortgages, and claims of lien are recorded.

 Although required for vessels engaged in commercial activities, Coast Guard documentation is optional for recreational purposes only.
 It is designed to provide evidence of nationality, facilitate commerce throughout the United States, and to enhance marine financing.
-Vessels that meet the required qualifications are issued a Certificate of Documentation which serves as proof of ownership and entitles the vessel to engage in certain trades.
+Vessels that meet the required qualifications are issued a Certificate of Documentation which serves as verification of ownership and entitles the vessel to engage in certain trades.
 Vessel documentation is administered by the National Vessel Documentation Center which is located in Martinsburg, West Virginia.

 In order to qualify for documentation a vessel must measure at least five net tons in terms of cargo volume.
 This is equal to approximately twenty four feet in length depending on the vessel's overall width, depth, and hull configuration.
 All types of vessels may qualify for documentation, including power boats, sailing craft, ships, barges, houseboats, and certain inflatables.
 Documented vessels are assigned a six or seven digit official number which must be permanently affixed to an interior part of the hull.
 The vessel's name and designated hailing port must also be displayed on the vessel's exterior.